-I was having a chat with Indigo the other day about the things she believed in:
+I was having a chat with my niece the other day about the things she believed in:

 - Lions (but apparently they only appear in the zoo).

 As well as these things she told me that she believed in God.
 She also pointed out that he was the only one she’d ever talked to.
 Which was encouraging.

 There were other things which she told me were not real:

 Then I asked her about TV programmes that she watched on CBeebies and other such things.
 Did she think they were real?
 I gave here an example, “Charlie and Lola, do you think that Charlie and Lola are real?”.
 Let me point out that Charlie and Lola are clearly drawings, they are cartoon things.
 However they do have very well characterised voices and other well chosen qualities.

 Indigo said that Charlie and Lola were real.
 She said that she had never met them, but they were definitely real.
 This isn’t purely a case of her thinking everything on TV is real, like I pointed out she does not think most films are real.
 So why does she draw an exception with Charlie and Lola?